yongyucode/platinhom.github.com/_posts/2015-06-15-pKa-Calculation.md

 #end main
 ~~~

 - A script to run all the pqr files.
 You can modify to add your parameters in delphi input file.
+- You will need the `pqr2sizcrg.py` script above.

 ~~~ bash
 #!/bin/bash